Rate this page:

 To configure the no speech timeout period and enable barge-in, you should first enable Advanced Speech Settings from the Agent settings screen:

-Once enabled, you can change these settings within each flow and route.
+Once enabled, you can modify these settings within each flow and route.

 No-speech timeout